muratkilic1978/create-responsive-navbar-with-media-queries/README.md

 # Responsive navigation bar (Part 2 - with media queries)

-In this follow-me exercise you will learn to create a responsive navigation bar with HTML and CSS.
+In this follow-me exercise you will learn how to create a responsive navigation bar with HTML and CSS.

 ## Installation

-Download/clone this repo to your machine (Mac / Win) Next open the **style.css** from the repository that you downloaded above with your editor Visual Studio Code.
+Download/clone this repo to your machine (Mac / Win).
-Now try to build a web page similar to the image below.
+Next open the **style.css** file from the repository that you downloaded above with your editor Visual Studio Code.

 ## Media Queries in CSS